MatthewReid854/reliability/docs/Quantile-Quantile plots.rst

 Outputs:

 -   The QQ_plot will always be output.
 Use plt.show() to show it.
--   [m,m1,c1] - these are the values for the lines of best fit. m is used in Y=mX, and m1 and c1 are used in Y=m1X+c1
+-   [m,m1,c1] - these are the values for the lines of best fit. m is used in Y=m.X, and m1 and c1 are used in Y=m1.X+c1

 Example 1
 ---------

 In the example below, we have determined that the field failures follow a Weibull distribution (α=350, β=2.01) with time represented in months.
 By using an accelerated life test we have replicated the failure mode and Weibull shape parameter reasonably closely and the Lab failures follow a Weibull distribution (α=128, β=2.11) with time measured in hours.
 We would like to obtain a simple Field-to-Lab conversion for time so we know how much lab time is required to simulate 10 years of field time.
 The QQ plot will automatically provide the equations for the lines of best fit.
-If we use the Y=mX equation we see that Field(months)=2.757×Lab(hours).
-Therefore, to simulate 10 years of field time (120 months) we need to run the accelerated life test for approximately 43.5 hours in the Lab.
+If we use the Y=m.X equation we see that Field(months)=2.757×Lab(hours).
+Therefore, to simulate 10 years of field time (120 months) we need to run the accelerated life test for approximately 43.53 hours in the Lab.

 .. code:: python